Sant720/sandwich/content/docs/sandwich/ingredients.md

 The **Crunchy Kimchi Turkey Sandwich** requires only four main ingredients.
 Put together, they create a sandwich that has **contrast, structure, and balance**.
 These are the pillars of a great sandwich, as seen in [Core principles of sandwich-making](/docs/sandwich/core-principles/).

+> [!warning]
-This page provides a **conceptual overview** of each ingredient and why they work with each other.
+> This page provides a **conceptual overview** of each ingredient and why they work with each other.
 For step-by-step assembly, see [How to make the Crunchy Kimchi Turkey Sandwich](/docs/sandwich/how-to/).

 ---